oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 ## Task 1: Run the APEX demo

 You can now enter any search term you would like to search on.
 You can pull down on a pre-created list of search terms or make up your own.
-The following shows searching on the term "picnic tables":
+The following shows searching on the term "geysers":

 1. Run APEX demo: